-The outburst of COVID-19 pandemic brought many profound and marked changes in academic activities that reshaped the landscape of education.
-The challenges faced by the higher secondary students impose unprecedented effects on the mental health of students (Ruiz-Hernández et al., 2022).
-In the 2nd year of COVID-19 pandemic, closer of schools and colleges had a great impact on student's resilience regarding their academic achievement and caused psychological distress in students.
-As students entered in the aftermath of second year of pandemic, it is imperative to understand the intricate interplay resilience, academic achievement and psychological distress among students of secondary and higher secondary level (Schmits, et al., 2021).
+The outburst of the COVID-19 pandemic brought many profound and marked changes in academic activities that reshaped the education landscape.
+The challenges faced by higher secondary students impose unprecedented effects on the mental health of students (Ruiz-Hernández et al., 2022).
+In the 2nd year of the COVID-19 pandemic, the closure of schools and colleges had a great impact on students' resilience regarding their academic achievement and caused psychological distress in students.
+As students enter the aftermath of the second year of the pandemic, it is imperative to understand the intricate interplay resilience, academic achievement, and psychological distress among students of secondary and higher secondary levels (Schmits, et al., 2021).
 According to Arvidsdotter et al., (2016), psychological distress can be defined as a state of emotional suffering related to daily stressors that are difficult for a person to cope with.
-Psychological distress termed as non-specific symptoms of depression, anxiety and stress that may impair the mental health and effect the different psychological disorders (Viertio, 2021).
-In the stress-distress model, Horwitz (2007) and Ridner (2004) explained that psychological distress occurs when the exposure of any stressor intimidate the mental and physical heath and also create the emotional disturbance in result of ineffective coping strategies.
-Students reported psychological distress because of low income resulted in unable to buy digital gadgets for online learning, restrictions in daily routine and lack of social contact because of pandemic.
-Moreover, lack of exposure with Learning
+Psychological distress is termed as nonspecific symptoms of depression, anxiety, and stress that may impair mental health and affect different psychological disorders (Viertio, 2021).
+In the stress-distress model, Horwitz (2007) and Ridner (2004) explained that psychological distress occurs when exposure to any stressor intimidates mental and physical health and also creates emotional disturbance as a result of ineffective coping strategies.
+Students reported psychological distress because of low income resulting in the inability to buy digital gadgets for online learning, restrictions in daily routine, and lack of social contact because of the pandemic.
+Moreover, lack of exposure to the Learning